Inventory Management

 • To prepare for a bankruptcy filing

-• To “clean up” a business’s poor inventory management strategy and prepare for better days ahead
+• To “clean up” a business’s inventory management strategy and prepare for better days ahead

 Keep in mind that “softer” inventory liquidation strategies—such as bundling and discounts—aren’t really liquidation at all, but precursors to liquidation that can help you mitigate more drastic profit losses at a later date.